 Pearson's shares were split on a 2:1 basis on 15 June 1992.
 So if you had owned 1 share the day before before the split, the next day you'd have owned 2 shares.
 This wouldn't directly have changed the overall worth of your Pearson shares – just the quantity.
 However, indirectly, the new 50% lower share price could have impacted the market appetite for Pearson shares which in turn could have impacted Pearson's share price.

-Over the last 12 months, Pearson's shares have ranged in value from as little as 422.7p up to 927.7p.
+Over the last 12 months, Pearson's shares have ranged in value from as little as 408.1714p up to 689.6p.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
-The market (LSE average) beta is 1, while Pearson's is -0.4648.
-This would suggest that Pearson's shares have been inversely-correlated to the average (for this exchange) – so when the broader market trended up or down, Pearson has bucked the trend.
+The market (LSE average) beta is 1, while Pearson's is 0.1633.
+This would suggest that Pearson's shares are less volatile than average (for this exchange).

 Pearson plc provides educational products and services to governments, educational institutions, corporations, and professional bodies worldwide.
 The company operates through North America, Core, and Growth segments.
 It offers courseware services, including curriculum materials provided in book form and/or through access to digital content; and assessments, such as test development, processing, and scoring services.
 The company also operates schools, colleges, and universities; and provides online learning services in partnership with universities and other academic institutions.
 In addition, it delivers and installs off-the-shelf software; and offers services to academic institutions, such as program development, student acquisition, education technology, and student support services, as well as undertakes contracts to process qualifying tests for individual professions and government departments under multi-year contractual arrangements.
 The company was founded in 1844 and is headquartered in London, the United Kingdom.